xdan/jodit/JODIT-DEVELOPMENT-GUIDE.md

 import { htmlspecialchars } from 'jodit/core/helpers/html/htmlspecialchars';
 ```

-If several modules are imported from one place, then you can use the most extreme shortcut
+If multiple modules are imported from the same place, you can use the most extreme shortcut.

 Wrong: